 Bee sting medication, inhalers, an insulin syringe, or other medication or device used in the event of a life-threatening situation may be carried by a child over the age of 7 years with written authorization from the parent and the child's physician.

-Written permission from the parent to call the family physician or refer the child or medical care in case of emergency shall be on file at the camp.
+Written permission from the parent to call a child's physician or refer the child for medical care in case of injury shall be on file at the camp.
 The camp shall contact the parent as soon as possible after an emergency has occurred or, if the injury is minor, when the parent picks up the child.